-The number of authors, illustrators, and author/illustrators who do virtual author visits to schools are increasing in number all the time.
-A virtual author visit is a visit by an author to a school or classroom via electronic means: Zoom, Skype, or another such platform.
-While a virtual author visit may not be as effective as a live author visit, it can still inspire student participation and reading motivation after the visit is over, with the key to the success of the visit held in the hand of the host – be it teacher, librarian, counselor, or other*.
+The number of kid lit creators who do virtual visits are increasing all the time.
+A virtual visit is a visit by an author or illustrator to a school, classroom, or library via electronic means like Zoom or Skype.
+These kinds of meaningful interactions with storytellers inspire student participation and reading motivation, with the key to the success of the visit held in the hand of the host – be it teacher, librarian, counselor, or other*.
 The process is very similar to scheduling an in-person visit to the school, however there are some distinct differences and challenges.

 If you are considering a virtual author visit for your school, library, or bookstore, watch our webinar discussion on best practices!
 The panel of experts includes author Traci Sorell (Indian No More, Lee and Low Books, c2019), Dr. Christina Dorr (Media Specialist, Weaver Middle School, Hilliard, OH) and educator Stephanie Bange:

 Read on for tips and guidance on how to set up a Virtual Author Event from our Events Coordinator, Stephanie:

 Setting your budget